sa-mw-dach/manuela/docs/documentation/MAIN.md

 To verify deployment, you can login to CRW: [https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/](https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/)

 Use your OpenShift Account (OpenShift OAuth is enabled).
-But you could also skip this step and test it by directly creating your workspace:
+But you could also skip this step and test it by directly creating your workspace.

 ### Create your MANUela Cloud IDE workspace

 To start developing with manuela-dev, please go to the manuela-dev git repository ([https://github.com/sa-mw-dach/manuela-dev.git](https://github.com/sa-mw-dach/manuela-dev.git)) and follow the instructions of the Readme document.

-Please click on the this link [https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/factory?url=https://github.com/sa-mw-dach/manuela-dev.git](https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/factory?url=https://github.com/sa-mw-dach/manuela-dev.git) to create/clone your manuela-dev workspace in the CRW instance in the Stormshift OCP3 cluster.
+Please click on this link [https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/factory?url=https://github.com/sa-mw-dach/manuela-dev.git](https://codeready-manuela-crw.apps.ocp3.stormshift.coe.muc.redhat.com/factory?url=https://github.com/sa-mw-dach/manuela-dev.git) to create/clone your manuela-dev workspace in the CRW instance in the Stormshift OCP3 cluster.

 By clicking the link above, CRW will start searching for a devfile.yaml in the root of the git repository…